 If you forgot to take meat out of the freezer and are looking at disappointed, hungry doggie eyes, you can cheat a little and defrost the meat in a bowl of cool water.
 It’ll only take a few hours – been there, done that 😉

 4. Not feeding enough variety

-Dogs should eat from a variety of protein sources because it helps avoid food sensitivities and the different cuts of meat contain different minerals and vitamins, all of which are necessary to maintain a healthy body.
+Dogs should eat from a variety of protein sources because it helps avoid food sensitivities.
+The different cuts of meat also contain different minerals and vitamins, all of which are necessary to maintain a healthy body.

 Beef, for example, contains more iron and zinc than chicken, but chicken is leaner than beef.

 A positive side effect of rotating protein sources is that variety in the food bowl keeps mealtime interesting and your dog looking forward to it.
 Imagine eating the same exact food every.single.day. of your life.
-Pretty boring, right?
+Not only unhealthy, but also pretty boring, right?

 5. Not feeding the right amount

 The biggest difference between buying bagged or canned dog food and putting your own raw meals together is that your own meals don’t come with feeding guidelines.
 It’s up to us as raw feeders to figure out the right amount of raw food our dogs need on a daily basis to ensure they stay at a healthy weight.